Monishnd/ccr-examples-Monish/containers/0_Introductory/README.md

 ## Using a Python Docker image with Apptainer
 1. Start an interactive job

-**Note**: Apptainer is not available on the CCR login nodes and the compile nodes may not provide enough resources for you to build a container.
-We recommend requesting an interactive job on a compute node to conduct this build process.
+Interactive jobs are used to pull containers because Apptainer is not available on the CCR login nodes and compile nodes may not provide enough resources for your container to build.

+Refer to the CCR documentation for more information on [running interactive jobs](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/#interactive-job-submission) and [pulling containers](https://docs.ccr.buffalo.edu/en/latest/howto/containerization/#pulling-images).
 See CCR docs for more info on [running jobs](https://docs.ccr.buffalo.edu/en/latest/hpc/jobs/#interactive-job-submission)

 `salloc --cluster=[cluster] --partition=[partition] --qos=[qos] --mem=32GB --time=01:00:00 --no-shell`

-sample output:
+Sample output:
 ```
 salloc: Pending job allocation [JobID]
 salloc: job [JobID] queued and waiting for resources